yashmahaja/Python_Project/README.md

 First you have to run the file reqirements.txt to install all the requirements for the project

-$ pip install -r recirements.txt
+$ pip install -r requirements.txt

 After the installation of all the requirements